dlepaux/realtime-bpm-analyzer/docs/examples/streaming-audio.md

+---
+title: BPM from Live Audio Stream — Radio and Online Music
+description: Detect BPM from any live audio stream — radio stations, online music, podcasts — in real time in the browser.
+Live demo with full vanilla JavaScript source.
+---

 # Streaming Audio BPM Detection

 Analyze the BPM of live audio streams like radio stations or online music services in real-time.